Saint Library

 Feast Universalized

-Pope Gregory XIII extends the feast of Saints Anne and Joachim to the universal Latin Church, celebrated on July 26.
+Pope Gregory XIII extended the feast of Saints Anne and Joachim to the universal Latin Church, fixing July 26 as the date of celebration.

 c.1st cent.
 BC